Chapter 2 : The Gryffindor Four

 James had hung Severus upside down exposing his rather filthy pants, and when Lily had tried to step in, Severus had called her a mudblood.
 I wouldn't expect her to forgive him after that, among other things.
 I hadn't seen this happen, and I certainly wasn't cool enough to be friends with Lily Evans, but when you blend in to the scenery, you hear a lot more than you really want to sometimes.

 By 'the four of them,' Remus was probably referring to himself, James Potter, Sirius Black, and their fourth wheel.
 Much less attractive and much less intelligent, Peter Pettigrew was the fourth Gryffindor sixth year boy.
 He tagged along with the other three everywhere.

 "Uh, if you're all full, I'm sure we can find somewhere else--"

 "Great," he called down the corridor, "guys, I found one."

 Remus Lupin levitated his trunk onto the luggage rack and took the seat across from me.
 Moments later, James Potter walked through the door, followed by Peter, who took the seat next to Remus.
 James had thrown himself into the seat furthest from me, Vixen's carrier taking up the middle seat.

 "James Potter," James offered me his hand, which I hesitantly reached out and shook.
-I only briefly caught his hazel eyes, before glancing and his messy black hair then turning my gaze to the floor, "that's Peter Pettigrew and Remus Lupin," he gestured at his friends.
+His messy black hair and hazel eyes didn't distract me long from his perfectly sculpted lips that added, "that's Peter Pettigrew and Remus Lupin," he gestured at his friends.